Scoliosis and Other Spinal Curvatures

 Other Spine Diseases We Treat

-Our neurological surgeons and Rothman Institute's orthopedic spine team performs more than 3,000 surgeries annually, treating problems resulting from degeneration of the cervical and lumbar discs, herniated discs, spinal stenosis, spinal deformity, tumors, trauma and instability.
+Our orthopedic spine and neurological surgeons throughout Jefferson Health perform more than 5,000 surgeries annually, treating problems resulting from degeneration of the cervical and lumbar discs, herniated discs, spinal stenosis, spinal deformity, tumors, trauma and instability.

 - Kyphosis – An over-curvature of the spine, kyphosis rounds the upper back giving a hunchback appearance and often occurs in older women as osteoporosis sets in.
 Kyphoplasty is a minimally invasive surgery that provides stability to the spine and returns it to its normal shape.
 Treatment can also include nonsurgical options.